 Best way is to don’t drink at all but we all need to relax from time to time.
 If you have decided to have a drink or two make sure that you are not drinking more.
+Well, you might have a lot of food and drink options available as your company might have hired a corporate catering service to look after that.
+However, this doesn’t mean that you can keep drinking as if you don’t care.
 Remember that you are not at the friends party, you are grown up person so you need to behave as one.
 Drinking more than you can handle will just get you in trouble.
 Also, mind your manners and show style.
 If you are drinking wine, don’t be barbarian and hold that crystal wine glass by the steem.

 7. When to leave?

 You don’t want to be the last man staying at the party unless you have agreement with the host to clean everything up.
 When you see that other people are slowly leaving or that hosts are starting to pick up glasses, it’s time to go.
 Don’t forget to thank your hosts for a great party with a smile on your face.

 I believe that you have been on a number of office parties and that you know how to behave.
 In any case, you should be reasonable and polite.
 There is no need to put a lot of pressure, it’s just a party with the people that you already know.
 As long as you are not offending someone or making a fool of yourself, you will be just fine.